swooperior/blockchain-py/README.md

+#Blockchain-Py
+#Project Aim
-Building this cryptocurrency to learn more about python and blockchain.
+Learn more about python and blockchain.

-Any help is appriciated!

-##EDIT##
+#Recent Fixes

 Found that my problems with transactions lied in fiddling with the Transactions class directly rather than instantiating it to a variable first.